denny-imanuel/SSISDocker/Readme.md

 # SSIS Docker
 by Denny Imanuel

-This mini project showcase how to spin up Microsoft SQL Server container with SSAS (SQL Server Integration Service) features.
+This mini project showcase how to spin up Microsoft SQL Server container with SSIS (SQL Server Integration Service) features.
 This also shows how to build SSIS project via SSDT (SQL Server Data Tools) tools in Visual Studio